 Classes,Workshops, & Practice Groups

-Practicing Presence Workshop
+Practicing Presence

 Most people give up on meditating because they don't receive pragmatic and authentic instruction that supports self-sustaining practice and embodied spiritual insight.
 In a world of commoditized "McMindfulness", the value is often lost, misapplied, and misunderstood.
+Taught as a half-day workshop or 8-session class, you will learn and experience the foundational principles and practices of meditation, mindfulness, and somatics.

 CHARMMS (Charbonneau Meditation, Mindfulness, & Somatics Society)

-DAY-LONG PRACTICE RETREATS
+QUARTERLY DAY-LONG PRACTICE RETREATS

-This is offered on 2/14/2026 on a “dana” or donation basis.
+2026 quarterly retreats are offered: 5/23, and 10/24.
+Retreats are offered on a “dana” or donation basis.

 Why Learn, Develop, & Practice Together?